 ICTR’s Recruitment Strategies for Clinical Trials Workshop (2023)

-This workshop provides strategies and best practices for recruiting, engaging, and retaining diverse populations in clinical trials.
-Our speakers discuss data-driven recruitment methods available at UW, practical strategies to increase recruitment and retention of underincluded populations, and how to plan for recruitment and communication in clinical trials.
+This workshop provides strategies and best practices for recruiting, engaging, and retaining populations in clinical trials.
+Our speakers discuss data-driven recruitment methods available at UW, practical strategies to increase recruitment and retention, and how to plan for recruitment and communication in clinical trials.

-The recruitment guidelines outlined in the University of Wisconsin’s IRB Investigator Manual emphasize the importance of equitable participant selection, confidentiality protection, and IRB approval for all recruitment methods, including initial contact, email, clinical, MyChart, and social media, while also prohibiting certain practices like finder’s fees and emphasizing security measures for email and text communications.
+The recruitment guidelines outlined in the University of Wisconsin’s IRB Investigator Manual discuss participant selection, confidentiality protection, and IRB approval for all recruitment methods, including initial contact, email, clinical, MyChart, and social media, while also prohibiting certain practices like finder’s fees and emphasizing security measures for email and text communications.

 IRB’s Preparing Supporting Documents